akshjswl/fsp-java/day2/day2.md

 ![alt text](<WhatsApp Image 2025-04-17 at 15.09.40_cec23758.jpg>)

  In java hybrid inheritance is the collection of all the above inheritances except multiple

+## Variable Overriding
+In java it is possible to have a variable in the child class with the same name as that of the variable in its parent class.
+In such case the child class variable tends to hide the parent class variable in the child class.
+This mechanism is called variable overriding.
+In order to access the hidden parent class variable in the child class we require the help of super keyword.

+ wap to display variable overriding in java.

+ through variable overriding java supports the concept of polymorphism

+ ## method overriding

+ In java it is possible to have a method in the child class with the same name as that of it parent class.
+In such cases the method in the child class tends to hide methods of the parent class in the child class.
+This mechanism is called method overriding and the methods are called overrided methods

+ in order to access the hidden parent class method in the child class we require the help of super keyword